 Hello.
 My name is Chase McCoy.
-I’m a writer and graphic designer.
+I’m a writer, thinker, designer, and tinkerer.
 I like to make and eat good food, and I have an awesome taste in music.

 I think a lot can inferred about a writer from the things he or she likes to read.
 Here are some of my favorite blogs: